tableau/server-client-python/docs/dev-guide.md

 To test that the hook is working correctly, make a style-inconsistent change (for example, changing some indentation to not be a multiple of 4), then try to commit locally.
-You should get a failure with an explanation from pycodestyle with the issue.
+You should get a failure with an explanation from black with the issue.

 ```shell